renra/georgia_lienar_circuits_utils/Readme.md

 impedance/pol2rect 5 30
 ```

 Input complex numbers as the real part followed by the imaginary part.
+With using pol2rect input first the magnitude and then the phase.
 All input and output angles are in degress.

 ## TODO